On K-moduli of quartic threefolds: The toric examples

 in $N = \ZZ^3$, and it is the $\QQ$-factorial hypersurface $\{ x_1 x_2 x_3 x_4 - x_0^4 =0 \}$ in $\PP^4$.
 We conjecture that these four toric varieties are the only \Kpolystable{} Fano toric \threefolds{} that deform to quartic \threefolds. \end{remark}

 \begin{remark} A Fano polytope $P$ is called~\emph{symmetric} if the only point which is fixed by every automorphism of $P$ is the origin.
-According to~\cite[Conjecture~1.6]{Kaehler-Einstein_polygons} it is expected that if $P$ is a $2$\nobreakdash-dimensional Fano polytope such that its polar $P^\circ$ has barycentre at the origin then either $P$ is symmetric or $P$ is a triangle (i.e.\ simplex).
-The examples in Remark~\ref{rmk:two_more_examples} show that this is not true in higher dimension \end{remark}
+The examples in Remark~\ref{rmk:two_more_examples} are Fano polytopes which are not simplices and are such that their polar has barycentre at the origin. \end{remark}

 \begin{remark} According to~\cite{hall} it is expected that in every mutation-equivalence class of $2$\nobreakdash-dimensional Fano polytopes there is at most one polytope $P$ such that its polar $P^\circ$ has barycentre at the origin.
 This is not true in higher dimension; for instance, the four polytopes presented in Proposition~\ref{prop:specific}, Remark~\ref{rmk:two_more_examples}, and Remark~\ref{rmk:balanced_quartic} are mutation-equivalent and the polar of each of them has barycentre at the origin. \end{remark}